a11yproject/a11yproject.com/README.md

 ## Contributing

-You can learn about helping this project by reading our [Contributor documentation](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md) and [Content Style Guide](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTENT_STYLE_GUIDE.md).
+You can learn about helping this project by reading our [Code of Conduct](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CODE_OF_CONDUCT.md), [Contributor documentation](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md), and [Content Style Guide](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTENT_STYLE_GUIDE.md).
 Please familiarize yourself with them before submitting content.

 ## Local development